FAMU Student Receives the Frederick Douglass Bicentennial Scholarship

 Named Fulbright HBCU Institutional Leader

-Florida Agricultural and Mechanical University (FAMU) will be recognized as a premier land-grant, doctoral-research university that produces globally competitive graduates.
+Florida Agricultural and Mechanical University (FAMU) will be recognized as a leading national public university that is internationally renowned for its competitive graduates, transformative research, and innovation.